This review was written by real Tonal customer Forest Bronzan, the founder and CEO of Email Amplitude (acquired).

 What is Tonal and What Can it Do?

 Tonal can pretty much replace any weight machine at the gym.
 You name it, it can do it.
-It can handle up to 200lbs, and there isn’t any actual weights — it’s all digital.
+It can handle up to 200 pounds, and there isn’t any actual weight—it’s all digital.
 Pretty wild.
 Better yet, it tracks your strength, incrementally increases weight, has trainers on video in front of you to motivate and ensure proper form, and the list goes on.
 It takes up no more space than a vertical flat-screen TV, and looks very slick.

 Check out the magic in this video: